altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 **Note:** The combination of the component versions indicated in the table above has been validated through the use cases described in this page and it is strongly recommended to use these versions together.
 If you decided to use any component with different version than the indicated, there is not warranty that this will work.

-### Hardware Design Overview
+### Quartus Design Overview

-The Hardware Design is an important part of the System Example Design and consists of the following components:
+The Quartus Design is an important part of the System Example Design and consists of the following components:

 - Hard Processor System (HPS)
   - Quad Arm Cortex-A53 MPCore Processor